Ranking the Marvel Cinematic Universe: The Phase Five Update

 “If you don’t shut up, you won’t be invited to the orgy.”

-Where Taika Waititi’s bouncy Thor: Ragnarok was an excellent course correction for the title character, his follow-up, Love & Thunder is lazy and lifeless.
-The film takes notes from two of the best arcs from Jason Aaron’s impeccable run on the Thor comic books but manages to kill everything that makes that series such incredible fiction.
+Where Taika Waititi’s bouncy Thor: Ragnarok was an excellent course correction for the title character, his follow-up, Love & Thunder, is lazy and lifeless.
+The film takes notes from two of the best arcs from Jason Aaron’s impeccable run on the Thor comic books, but manages to kill everything that makes that series such incredible fiction.
 While I’ve previously really loved director Taika Waititi’s work, Love & Thunder is him just going through the motions.
-It feels like an AI-generated Waititi movie made by the man himself.
-The characters are annoying, the stakes are paper thin, and the film doesn’t coalesce into anything worth mentioning with its cop-out “emotional” ending.
+It feels like an AI-generated Waititi movie somehow made by the man himself.
+The characters are annoying, the stakes are paper-thin, and the film doesn’t coalesce into anything worth mentioning with its cop-out “emotional” ending.
+Christian Bale makes his MCU debut as Gorr the God Butcher, the film’s villain, by throwing his all into a campy performance, but there’s no actual material to support him.
 That’s not to mention the hideous CGI and the horrific art direction.
-In what might be the MCU’s most direct adaptation of a comic book story to date, it manages to eliminate everything that made the original so good.
+In what might be the MCU’s most direct adaptation of a comic book story to date, with the pages of Jason Aaron’s immaculate Thor saga serving as the primary inspiration, it manages to eliminate everything that made the original so good.

 I am begging you to read Jason Aaron’s Thor.